Our Team

 Executive Director

-Since moving to Nova Scotia in 2017, Robin has served as Sales & Education Rep as well as a producer of Book Me!
-Podcast for Nimbus Publishing.
+Robin also serves as Partnership and Program Director for Bridge to Publishing and formerly served as Sales & Education Rep for Nimbus Publishing as well as a producer for Book Me!
+Podcast.
 In her spare time, Robin enjoys exploring local waterfalls and wineries, hanging with friends, and partaking in just about any outdoor activity with her partner Mike.

 Amanda Gallagher